 Evidence Basis: The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that there are management objectives seeking to ensure that endangered species are protected from adverse impacts resulting from interactions with the unit of certification and any associated culture or enhancement activity, including recruitment overfishing or other impacts that are likely to be irreversible or very slowly reversible.
 Examples may include fishery management plans/framework or legal rules.
-Evaluation (per parameter)

-The processes in place address designation of species and development of objectives and measures under the Endangered Species Act (ESA) and Marine Mammal Protection Act (MMPA) for species of note - particularly Steller sea lions and northern fur seals; short tailed albatross and a number of salmon stocks.
+The processes in place address designation of species and development of objectives and measures under the ESA and MMPA for species of note - particularly Steller sea lions and northern fur seals; short-tailed albatross and a number of salmon stocks.
 Clause 4.2 sets out the basis of the observer program and the levels of precision available.
 This forms the basis of data collection directly relevant to the groundfish fisheries under assessment.
 This program provides comprehensive and high-quality data commensurate to the scale and intensity of the fleet component (noting that observer coverage varies between catcher processor and catcher vessels, gear type and federal and state fisheries).
 The observer program is ongoing and provides ongoing updated data on all major aspects of the fisheries, including interactions with endangered and prohibited species.

-In addition, specific monitoring of endangered species is carried out throughout the eastern Bering Sea, Aleutian Islands and Gulf of Alaska as appropriate.
-Marine mammals, and notably Steller sea lions and northern fur seal are monitored according to requirements within the Marine Mammal Protection Act (MMPA).
+In addition, specific monitoring of endangered species is carried out throughout the EBS, AI, and GOA as appropriate.
+Marine mammals, and notably Steller sea lions and northern fur seal are monitored according to requirements within the MMPA.
 Interactions between marine mammals and commercial fisheries are addressed through Stock Assessments, with regional scientific review groups to advise and report on the status of marine mammal stocks within Alaska waters.
 These assessments include descriptions of the stock's geographic range, minimum population estimates, current population trends, current and maximum net productivity rates, optimum sustainable population levels and allowable removal levels, and estimates of annual human-caused mortality and serious injury through interactions with commercial fisheries (and subsistence hunters).
 These data are used to evaluate the progress of each fishery towards achieving the MMPA's goal of zero fishery-related mortality and serious injury of marine mammals.
 Surveys include aerial counts of adults and pups, together with satellite tagging studies.

-The US Fish and Wildlife Service compiles data collected for seabirds at breeding colonies throughout Alaska (which may also feed into ecosystem monitoring used in the SAFE process).
+The USFWS compiles data collected for seabirds at breeding colonies throughout Alaska (which may also feed into ecosystem monitoring used in the SAFE process).

-Salmon are monitored through assessments carried out by relevant departments of Fish and Game (notably the Alaska Department of Fish and Game).
-Within the ground fish fisheries, coded-wire tag (CWT) recoveries are used to determine sources of fish taken in bycatches: observer sampling protocols implemented in 2011 improved estimates of the stock of origin (from both CWT and genetic stock assignment) of the Chinook bycatch (principally from the pollock fishery).
+Salmon are monitored through assessments carried out by relevant departments of Fish and Game (notably the ADFG).
+Within the ground fish fisheries, coded-wire tag recoveries are used to determine sources of fish taken in bycatches: observer sampling protocols implemented in 2011 improved estimates of the stock of origin (from both coded-wire tag and genetic stock assignment) of the Chinook bycatch (principally from the pollock fishery).